microverseinc/linters-config/README.md

 Follow those instructions in order to set up linters or validators in your repo.

-In order to get to know more about linters and Stickler read the recap below.
+In order to get to know more about linters and GitHub Actions read the recap below.

 ## Linters